 Look — painting seems low-overhead until you book your first $120K commercial repaint.
 Materials are $30K upfront.
 The property manager pays net-45.
 And your paint supplier just dropped your credit terms because you were 10 days late once.
 You're not going to float that on a business credit card.
 I hear this story every single week from painting contractors who didn't think they needed financing.

 We fund painters — residential, commercial, industrial coatings, specialty finishers — in as little as 24 hours.
 One application.
 70+ lenders.
-No hard credit pull.
+Soft-pull pre-qual.
 I've funded $30K material advances for commercial repaints, $50K spray rig and boom lift packages, $15K crew ramp-ups for peak summer season, and $20K working capital loans when the paint supplier went COD.
 If you're turning down commercial work because you can't front materials, that's money walking out the door.